pjn51/brainweb-2/Work/Ideas/There are five fundamental data science stages.md

-# What is the general data science workflow?
-There are five fundamental steps to this workflow.
+# There are five fundamental data science stages
 1. Question development
 2. Data wrangling and exploratory analysis
 3. Modeling